Colorectal Cancer

 • Risk and Complications

 • Minor discomforts including abdominal pain and distension are common.
 Major complications, including perforation, bleeding, heart and lung complications, infection or acute intestinal obstruction may happen.
 In general, the risk of major complications is less than 1%.
-Patients should seek immediate help if abdominal pain or blood in stools appear after the procedure.
+Patients should seek immediate help if abdominal pain or bloody stools appear after the procedure.

 Blood tests